 Principal Guest Conductor, Showcase Chamber Players and Choir, 1999–2000

 Conductor, National Symposium on American Women in Music, October 1995

 Associate Professor of Music, New Mexico Tech, 2001–2010

 Adjunct Professor of Chemical Engineering, New Mexico Tech, 2001–present

-Teach courses and course segments on leadership, listening skills, teamwork, and problem solving.
+Taught courses and course segments on leadership, listening skills, teamwork, and problem solving